 Our program allows you to create a plan of study that fits your life.
-The 30-credit-hour program can be completed in less than two years, plus course offerings are designed to be flexible.
+The 30-credit program can be completed in less than two years, plus course offerings are designed to be flexible.

 You can choose to take one or two courses each semester.
 Your academic advisor will help you create a plan of study that best fits your needs.
-View a sample plan of study to get an idea of what your program could look like.
+View a sample plan of study to get an idea of how your program could look.

 Courses required for completion of the degree are:

-- SPCE 609: Introduction to Applied Behavior Analysis (3 credit hours)
+- SPCE 609 Introduction to Applied Behavior Analysis (3 credits)

-- SPCE 611: Advanced Applied Behavior Analysis (3 credit hours)
+- SPCE 611 Advanced Applied Behavior Analysis (3 credits)

-- SPCE 619: Professional Issues in Applied Behavior Analysis (3 credit hours)
+- SPCE 619 Professional Issues in Applied Behavior Analysis (3 credits)

-- SPCE 680: Introduction to Persons with Autism Spectrum Disorders (3 credit hours)
+- SPCE 680 Introduction to Persons with Autism Spectrum Disorders (3 credits)

-- SPCE 682: Interventions and Treatments for Persons with Autism (3 credit hours)
+- SPCE 682 Interventions and Treatments for Persons with Autism (3 credits)

-- SPCE 683: Field-Based Experience in Autism (3 credits)
+- SPCE 683 Field-Based Experience in Autism (3 credits)

-- SPCE 691: Supervising Human Service Staff in ABA (3 credit hours)
+- SPCE 691 Supervising Human Service Staff in ABA (3 credits)

 You can start the sequence of courses any semester.